Dreajar/Diet-Optimisation/README.md

 # Description of problem
 According to the [National Library of Medicine](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6163457/), the optimal diet should consist of 50% carbohydrates, 20% protein, and 30% fat.
 Furthermore, one should consume around 30 grams of protein per meal.
 Therefore, the aim is of this project is to find the optimal combination of food items in a given menu that minimizes the difference of the ratios between the optimal diet and my diet.
 Furthermore, my diet should satisfy the following conditions:
-1. Total calories that I feel like I've eaten must be within 800 ~ 1200 (more on this later)
+1. Total calories that I feel like I've eaten must be within 800 ~ 1200 (_If the reader is not comfortable with this idea, then he should think of this constraint as a utility function that depeneds on calories and amount of the food item eaten._)
 2. Minimum of 30g protein
 3. Minimum of 80g carbs
 4. Minimum of 50g fat